How to Get Rid Of That Pesky Virginia Creeper: Step by Step Guides

 - Long-sleeved shirt – Sometimes you’ll have to reach deep into the vines to get at a spot you can’t quite reach.
 A long-sleeved shirt will protect you from poisonous leaves.

-- Gardening sheers – Use strong gardening shears to cut off the branches.
-Make sure it is sharpened and oiled.
+- Gardening shears – Use strong gardening shears to cut off the branches.
+Make sure it is sharpened and waxed.

 - Diluted glyphosate – Glyphosate is an herbicide and the best product in getting rid of a creeper.
 Although used on weeds to protect crops, it has been proven to be very effective against creepers.
 Be sure to follow the instructions and pour the glyphosate into a foam paintbrush.
 You’ll need to have absolute control over the product to avoid hitting any of your other plants.